John Bradley (United States Navy): Death

 On January 11, 1994, Bradley died at the age of 70 at a hospital in Antigo, Wisconsin, having suffered a heart attack and subsequently a stroke.
-He is buried at Queen of Peace Cemetery in Antigo.
+He is buried at Queen of Peace Catholic Cemetery in Antigo.

 Flag raising views

 Bradley wrote his parents a letter three days after the flag raising(s) that said he had a little to do with raising the American flag and it was the "happiest moment of my life";.
 Sergeant Henry Hansen, Private Phil Ward, and he had worked on making the first flagstaff stay vertical in the ground.

 On May 9, 1945, Bradley did an oral interview by a Navy captain about the famous second flag-raising on Mount Suribachi, and said he was in the second flag-raising picture, and when questioned about the first flag-raising, he said Platoon Sgt.
 Ernest Thomas raised that flag.

 Bradley was reluctant to talk to the media, family, and friends about the flag raising.
 He rarely did an interview about the flag raising for the newspapers, and he avoided reporters as much as possible.
 On February 23 each year, the press would contact his home to ask for interviews.
 He had his wife and children giving excuses such as he "was on a fishing trip in Canada."
 In 1949, during the filming of the movie Sands of Iwo Jima, Bradley told his wife to tell the townspeople that he was on a business trip in order to avoid attention that would be drawn to him.

 In 1985, he did another interview about the flag raising at the urging of his wife, who had told him to do it for the sake of their grandchildren.
 During that interview, Bradley said that he would not have raised the flag if he had known how famous the photo (Rosenthal photograph) would become.
 He stated that he did not want to live with the pressures of the media and desired to live a normal life.
 He also stated during the interview, that anyone on the island could have raised the flag and that he was just there at the right time.